learn-co-students/nyc-dumbo-web-120919/13-activerecord-review/README.md

 Before working on the rest of the deliverables, you will need to create a migration for the `subscriptions` table.

+subscription
+- string for the reader instance
+- string for the magazine instance
+- integer for the price
+- timestamps (nice to have)

 - A `Subscription` belongs to a `Magazine`, and a `Subscription` also belongs to an `Reader`.
 In your migration, create any columns your `subscriptions` table will need to establish these relationships.
 - The `subscriptions` table should also have a `price` column that stores an integer.